 Stardew Valley Best Summer Crops

 Most of these can be bought from Pierre’s shop.
-Other can be found at the travelling merchant or various other places you’ll come across as you play through the game.
-Most of the best crops are easily accessible and can earn you big profit over the season.
+Other can be found at the traveling merchant or various other places you’ll come across as you play through the game.
+Most of the best crops are easily accessible and can earn you big profits over the season.

 This is a vegetable crop that grows from a Hops starter which can be bought for 60 gold.
 It takes 11 days to fully grow which might seem like a long time.
 However, Hops can be harvested every day after that.
-This makes Hops a great multi harvest crop.
+This makes Hops a great multi-harvest crop.
 Hops themselves can’t be sold for a lot, only earning 25 gold.

 Hops are used in a recipe to make Pale Ale, which is loved by Pam.
 Otherwise, Pale ale can be sold for 420 gold which is a decent amount of money too.
 Hops are used in the Wild Medicine Bundle.